vsla/DebtTracker/README.md

 # Clonning the repo
 $ git clone

+# Install all the dependencies
+$ yarn install

-# Enter in the folder
+# Run the project
 $ yarn run

 ```